rolaru/todos-client/README.md

-# todos
+# Todos Client App
-Demo Todos app with React, Express, MySQL, Sequelize and GraphQL
+Demo Todos app created with React, Express, MySQL, Sequelize and GraphQL.

+## Setup
+All you need to do is run `yarn`. :) Might take a bit for all node packages to install.

+## Open app in browser
+Run `yarn start` command.